 Bake them in a preheated 375 degree oven for 20 minutes or until golden and puffy.

 Let them cool on the baking sheet for about 15 minutes, glaze and sprinkle with colored sugar, just so you can tell what’s what flavor-wise.

 Partially-hydrogenated trans-fat artificial crap?
 I think he’s pretty well over it.

 FREE BONUS 5 Secrets for Baking Impossibly Soft Cookies

 Discover my baking secrets to melt-in-your-mouth soft cookies in 5 free lessons.

 I'm Allie, a former pastry chef.
-I love to spend time in my kitchen, almost as much as I enjoy feeding people delicious treats!
-With my easy to follow recipe ideas, you'll transform the most basic ingredients into show-stopping desserts!
+I love being in my kitchen, almost as much as I enjoy feeding people delicious treats!
+With my simple recipes, you'll transform the most basic ingredients into treasured memories!